gitplcc/libsofa/README.md

 - or building & installing the library in its own directory and registering it in user local CMake registry,
 - or installing and registering library system wide.

-Using SOFA::SOFA target with link_libaries command adds all needed include directories and libraries to user targets.
+Using SOFA::SOFA target with link_libraries command adds all needed include directories and libraries to user targets.

 ```
 myapp.c